SmileiPIC/TP-M2-GI/doc/source/exercises.rst

 .. figure:: _static/Schema_Simulation_0.png
   :width: 15cm

-  Simulation set-up at the start of the simulation in this Section (not in scale)
+  Simulation set-up at the start of the simulation in this Section (not to scale)

 .. _exercise2:
 .. admonition:: Exercise 2